 The baseband and broadband are the types of signalling techniques.
-These terminologies were evolved to categorise different types of signals depending on some type of typical signal formats or modulation technique.
+These terminologies were developed to categorise different types of signals depending on particular kind of signal formats or modulation technique.

 Content: Baseband and Broadband Transmission